Julian Peddle: Select Bus Services

-Former Interests & Operations
+Former interests and operations

 Stevensons of Uttoxeter

 Peddle joined Stevensons of Uttoxeter as traffic manager in March 1980 following a job offer from the company's co-owner David Stevenson.
 He bought half of Stevensons on the retirement of the company's other co-owner, George Stevenson, in 1983.
 When Peddle joined the company they owned 33 vehicles of which four were service buses.
 Under Peddle's co-ownership Stevensons expanded quickly, launching a network of tendered services around Uttoxeter which required no public subsidy.
 They also took over two small operators, Middleton's of Rugeley and Erewash Travel Services, in the early 1980s; the latter was sold to Nottingham City Transport in 1988.

-In 1985 Peddle wrote a letter to the chief executive of his former employer Staffordshire County Council suggesting that he was interested in merging Stevensons with the heavily loss-making council-owned East Staffordshire operation based in Burton-on-Trent.
+In 1985, Peddle wrote a letter to the chief executive of his former employer Staffordshire County Council suggesting that he was interested in merging Stevensons with the heavily loss-making council-owned East Staffordshire operation based in Burton-on-Trent.
 The council's transport manager agreed to this and the two companies merged in October 1985, with the council owning 49% and Peddle and Stevenson the remaining 51%.
 It initially faced competition from Midland Fox, but this ceased in August 1987 when Stevensons bought 40% of the company following its privatisation, with Peddle being appointed to Fox's board.
 Stevensons took over two depots as part of the deal.
 Peddle credits the large numbers of Daimler Fleetline double-deckers bought from London Regional Transport with making this level of expansion possible, as they were cheap to buy and easy to run.

-In 1989 Midland Fox was acquired by Drawlane.
-Fox's managing director, David Martin, arranged to move Peddle to another Drawlane subsidiary, Manchester-based Bee Line Buzz Company, for 12 months in an attempt to reduce losses there.
-During these 12 months Peddle was able to reduce average losses from £90,000 to £3,000 per month.
+In 1989, Midland Fox was acquired by Drawlane.
+Fox's managing director, David Martin, arranged to move Peddle to another Drawlane subsidiary, Manchester-based Bee Line Buzz Company, for a year to reduce losses there.
+During this time, he reduced average losses from £90,000 to £3,000 per month.

 In January 1991 Bee Line's depot in Stockport was closed by Drawlane.
 Two of its former managers asked Peddle to reopen it.
 Peddle paid for a subsidiary of Stevensons, called Pacer, to be formed to take this on.
-It ran until September 1992, when it was taken over by Potteries Motor Traction in exchange for Potteries' routes in Wolverhampton.
+Pacer ran until September 1992, when it was taken over by Potteries Motor Traction in exchange for Potteries' routes in Wolverhampton.

 In June 1994, following stiff competition with West Midlands Travel in the Black Country, Staffordshire County Council announced it intended to sell its share in Stevensons.
-By this point Stevensons owned 270 buses and were the largest independent bus operator in the United Kingdom.
+By this point, Stevensons owned 270 buses and were the largest independent bus operator in the United Kingdom.
 Peddle did not want to buy the council's shares as this would have cost him £4.5 million, so he and David Stevenson instead agreed to sell the entire company to Drawlane's successor British Bus.